animesh-007/hd-imaging/README.md

 ## Workflow:

 * A webpage served at port 4555.Please attach a valid image file and click on `upload`.
 * The image file is saved by sever in a directory at `/images`.
 * When `Upload` button is clicked image from upload directory gets split into individual channels and are return to client using json.dump().
 * merge function is used to combine each channels together to form original image.
+* merge image can be seen on `http://localhost:4555/merge`
 * All the operation are done using Lycon.

 * Tried to use NumPy slicing for spliting image as it is faster approach then split function of OpenCV.